Learn more about the vivid advantages and disadvantages of Agile project management.

 Are these facts enough to explain the incredible popularity of this approach?
 What are the advantages of the Agile methodology?
 Why is Agile methodology better than the traditional model?
 The aim of our quick article is to help you figure this out and to put together the puzzle called “Why Agile.”

 The success of Agile relies not only on short iterations but also on strong collaboration amongst the team that is hard to find in traditional methodologies.

-Modern businesses can no longer afford to allow processes, procedures, and documentation to slow time to market.
-Such delays may cost organizations their competitive edge and ultimately, happy clients.
+Modern businesses can no longer afford rollout delays caused by processes, procedures, and documentation.
+It can cost organizations their competitive edge and ultimately, happy clients.
 Agile development and testing are aimed to solve this problem by figuring out customer needs.

 Agile values working software over in-depth documentation, as well as customer collaboration and transparency over process.
 Let’s dive into more details of the exciting world of Agile!

 Agile centers around sprints – time-boxed project cycles.
 Any sprint is a short period that typically lasts two weeks, during which the Agile team works on a set of features that are also known as user stories.

 Each story is an item that should be delivered by the team in two weeks.
 In fact, sprints include a significantly smaller number of features than a traditional Waterfall project.
 This limitation of the number of features makes the product development and release cycle more manageable.